March 11, 843

 March 11, 2001

-Leonid Zwicki is installed as bishop of the newly-created Belarusian Evangelical Lutheran Church.
+On this day in Christian History, Leonid Zwicki was installed as bishop of the newly-created Belarusian Evangelical Lutheran Church.

 March 11, 2005

-Turkey’s Directorate of Religious Affairs requires 75,000 mosques to preach a sermon this day advising Muslims that Christian missionaries present a danger to national unity and integrity.
+On this day in Christian History, Turkey’s Directorate of Religious Affairs required 75,000 mosques to preach a sermon this day advising Muslims that Christian missionaries present a danger to national unity and integrity.

 March 11, 2009

-Thirty or more Hindus, angered at Christian preaching, attack pastor Erra Krupanamdam while he is returning from a prayer meeting in Andra Pradesh state, India, fracturing his spine and ribs.
+On this day in Christian History, about 30 (thirty) Hindus, angered at Christian preaching, attacked pastor Erra Krupanamdam while he was returning from a prayer meeting in Andra Pradesh State, India, fracturing his spine and ribs.

 March 11, 2012

-A suicide bomber in a car attacks St. Finbar’s Catholic Church in Jos, Nigeria, leaving ten people dead.
+A suicide bomber in a car attacked St. Finbar’s Catholic Church in Jos, Nigeria, leaving ten people dead.

 Post a Comment